 When we buy a product from the past, we are not just buying the product but a nostalgic trip to our childhood.

-When Evian water, a French bottled water company, entered China, their first attempt to sell bottled water flopped since they chose a well which tasted more like the modern day urban China than the rural farmland, most of the China was a few decades ago, after realizing this, they found new wells with grassy moldy taste and this time it succeeded.
+When Evian water, a French bottled water company, entered China, their first attempt to sell bottled water flopped since they chose a well which tasted more like the modern day urban China than the rural farmland, most of China was a few decades ago, after realizing this, they found new wells with grassy moldy taste and this time it succeeded.

 - In modern democracies, royal families are effectively celebrities.
 Things like royal marriages and royal births boost their popularity.
 They have to project an aura of being special but at the same time not too aloof from the commoner.